 Our wrongful death lawyers see this in our practice, mostly in DWI cases.
 However, this is a separate proceeding that is not necessarily related to any wrongful death action.

-If you have lost a loved one in a fatal Maryland car accident or by medical malpractice and would like to speak to a wrongful death lawyer, call one of our attorneys at 800-553-8082 for a free, no-obligation consultation.
+If you have lost a loved one in a fatal Maryland car accident or due to medical malpractice and would like to speak to a wrongful death lawyer, call one of our attorneys at 800-553-8082 for a free, no-obligation consultation.
 You can also get a free Internet consultation.

 More Information to Better Understand Maryland Fatal Accident Claims